Category Archives: Society

 The Incredibles

-Having a younger daughter basically means that my wife and I have seen every animated-cartoon movie known to man.
-Honestly, we even find ourselves only quoting animated movie lines in adult conversations which can be embarrassing.
-Of course, I will now quote yet another cartoon movie, because the line really resonated with me.
-The movie was The Incredibles and the line was from a scene where the villain, as all villains do, took the time to let Mr. Incredible know the details of his evil plan.
-His plan was to make everyone a “Super Hero” with his gadgets and gizmos and in doing so, once everyone became “Super” then nobody would be “Super”.
+Having a younger daughter basically means my wife and I have seen every animated cartoon movie known to man.
+Honestly, we even find ourselves quoting animated movie lines during adult conversations—which can be a little embarrassing.
+Of course, I’m about to quote yet another cartoon movie, but only because the line really resonated with me.

-When we decide to only recognize the average or everyone that participates, we are really doing a disservice to those who have invested extra time, worked harder, or those that may be just exceptionally gifted.
-Don’t get me wrong, participating in sports, clubs, activities, whatever it may be has tremendous value and should be recognized, but not everyone is the club president, the M.V.P. or on the Honor Roll because after all; if everyone is “Super” then no one is.
+When we choose to recognize only the average—or reward everyone the same just for participating—we unintentionally do a disservice to those who invested extra time, worked harder, or are exceptionally gifted.
+Don’t get me wrong—participating in sports, clubs, and other activities is valuable and should absolutely be acknowledged.
+But not everyone is the club president, the MVP, or on the Honor Roll.